-If you choose to leave the Center to venture out for a hike or adventure these are some special places that await you.
+Venture out for a hike or adventure... these special places await you.

 Capulin Volcano National Monument about 12 miles from The Mandala Center offers spectacular views and a mile hike around the rim (or down into the center of the volcano itself!)